 If your only option is a Vacation with Limited Funds, can you still create a fun and enjoyable memory?
-Here’s how we and several other frugal friends have enjoyed great vacations without spending a fortune.
+Here’s how we and several other frugal friends have enjoyed great vacations on the cheap.

 Yes, money is tight, unemployment is still high and the economic climate is uncertain.
 But if you’re thinking there is no way that you can take some well-deserved time off for a vacation this year, the answer is NO. Well actually that is a double negative, so the answer is really, “YES” . . . yes, you can have a memorable and enjoyable vacation.

 But before you start jumping for joy as if you won the lottery we must qualify our statement.
 Yes, you can take a vacation as long as you spend only what you have saved — meager as it may be.
 Spending only what we have saved is the only way we ever take (and thoroughly enjoy) vacations.

 If your savings are small, be encouraged that there are many options for you.